 12000 Legal Actions, Legal Documents, and Other Non-Legal Remedies

-Because the Human Resources Code Chapter 48 allows court action in certain cases, the APS specialist routinely works with:
+The Human Resources Code Chapter 48 allows court action in certain cases.
+The APS specialist routinely communicates and cooperates with local legal resources, including the following:

 See 12100 Initiating Legal Actions.